sawaks/SCA_exam/README.md

 This task **should take no longer than a coupe of hours** to complete & is here to assess your ability to write Javascript, HTML and CSS in a real world scenario.

 ## Getting Started
 The project has been completely setup for you, including the page routes, and API calls.
-Therefore, the code you need to write is minimal, and it is marked clearly with // TODO comments.
+Therefore, the code you need to write is minimal.

 This is a [Next.js](https://nextjs.org/) app with [styled-components](https://styled-components.com/).